theNewDynamic/oregonsadventurecoast.com/content/event/33rd-annual-holiday-lights-at-shore-acres.md

 {{< youtube "WEXAadGTff8" >}}

-## Here are some tips from Shore Acres to make your visit more enjoyable:
+## Tips to make your visit more enjoyable

 {{< columns number="2" >}}